-Colorado: Day 6 Today we will head westwards to Pueblo for an overnight stay.
+Afterwards, we will head southwestwards to La Junta for an overnight stay.

-Colorado: Day 7 From Pueblo we will head further west to Gunnison for an overnight stay.
+From La Junta, we will head further west to Gunnison for an overnight stay.

 Eventually, we will head for Montrose, to the west of Gunnison, where we will overnight.

 Colorado: Day 8 Continuing our quest for North American grouse, we will leave Montrose early and head for the spectacular Black Canyon of the Gunnison.
 Here, in the seemingly atypical oak scrub habitat along the rim of the canyon, we will hope to find the incomparable Dusky (or Blue) Grouse.
 We have an excellent chance of locating this confiding species feeding along the roadside early in the morning.
 With care, they are extremely tame and approachable.
 If we are really fortunate we will even enjoy the fantastic sight of a displaying male with his deep red air sacs inflated and his tail spread, making a barely audible, deep, booming sound like someone blowing across the top of a bottle.
 Blue Grouse has recently been split, with the Sooty Grouse of the Pacific coastal region now treated as distinct from the form found in Colorado, which is now mostly referred to as Dusky Grouse.